DhabiaKM/Performing-Robots-Fall-2022/Anger/README.md

 ### Progress Report 2
 **21st of Nov 2022**
 We started building our robot!
 We found L shaped cardboard pieces around the lab and sawed them to a unifrom size.
 These pieces will form our robot's skeleton.
-Then using supports between
+Then using supports between each L shaped corner piece, we glued them onto the platform!

+ADD IMAGE HERE